ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 #### Key Elements from the IT Strategic Planning

 1. **Mission**: it should state how the IT fits the strategic plans of the company and which should be its main efforts.
- 2. **Diagnostics**: it means to have a descriptive vision of the IT area current state, both its strong poinst and short comings.
+2. **Diagnostics**: it means to have a descriptive vision of the IT area current state, both its strong poinst and short comings:
     2.1.
 Its culture
     2.2.
 The competition
     2.3.
 The opportunities
     2.4.
 The risks
-3. **Priorities**: once it is clear the  main description for the IT area, it's time to define priorities, not only to tackle opportunities, but also to minimaze risks and short comings.
+3. **Priorities**: once it is clear the  main description for the IT area, it's time to define its priorities, not only to tackle the opportunities, but also to minimaze risks and short comings.
-4. **Tactical Plan**: the should be a clear and concret paths to deal with the tasks ahead, and even in terms of short, medium, and in long term.
+4. **Tactical Plan**: there should be clear and concret paths to deal with the tasks ahead, and also landmarks in terms of short, medium, and in long term commitments.
-5. **Roles and Responsabilities**: the roles and responsabilities should be very well known by each parson, and it also should be written and validated.
+5. **Roles and Responsabilities**: the roles and responsabilities should be very well known by each person, and it also should be written and validated.
 6. **Goals**: it's important that the plans and actions should have definive goals and quantified measures to define quality, just as to state the unacceptable results.
 7. **Resources**: it's also very important to know that the resources are correct and sufficient to achieve each of the goals.
-Pehaps, to define also where to go for extra resources needed.
+And pehaps, even to define also the means to go for extra resources needed if this may be needed.

 #### Errors in Planning

-1. **Loose focus and low efficacy**: the planning has to be clear and pragmatic.
+1. **Loose focus and low efficacy**: the planning has to be clear and pragmatic:
     1.1.
 There should be a comprehensive calendar with timelines to be achieved.
 2. **To treat the final document/plan as a mere formality**
 3. **To await to the right time!**: the right time for the IT Strategic Planning should be the current time, meaning that the lack of plan is a problem, but that a existent plan has also to be put to action.
 4. **A Rigid Plan**: the planning has to be flexible to be updated as to follow close potential changes, both internaly or externaly, that may change perspective over past decisions.
 5. **A inbalanced plan**: the plan should be aware both of short goals, as of long goals.
-To miss either part of the equation could result in loss for the company.
+To miss either part of the equation could result in losses for the company.